NAPLAN Marking FAQ Page

 Home-Based Marking

-A: Marking generally runs for approximately 4 to 6 weeks.
+A: Marking generally runs for approximately four to six weeks.
 We are unable to provide a fixed end date as we complete marking once all scripts in the system have been marked.
 You will be notified of a completion date closer to the end of the marking operation.

 A: There will be no marking during the Easter public holiday.